 Drilling a well is a significant and costly undertaking requiring highly specialized skill and equipment, but the impact on a community can be profoundly life-changing.
-This single intervention can be enough to move families from chronic illness to health and productivity.
+This single intervention can be enough to move families from chronic illness and hunger to health and productivity.
 A local well also means women spend less time walking for water and have more time and energy for farming, working and caring for their families.

-The residents of Keppure village danced with joy as their well was being drilled.
+In this video, the residents of Keppure village danced with joy as their well was being drilled.
 This well now supplies their families with water for drinking, cooking, bathing and farming.